 About Our Research Trials

 At Suzanne Bruce and Associates, our Center for Skin Research conducts medical and cosmetic research trials for pharmaceutical and cosmeceutical companies, laser manufacturers and clinical research organizations.
-To learn more about the dermatology research being conducted at our Houston office, please review our current trials or call our office at (713) 985-0210.
+To learn more about the dermatology research being conducted at our Houston and Katy offices, please review our current trials or call our office at (713) 985-0210.

 Types of Dermatology Studies